thibaut1998e/regression_projet_ML/README.md

    - Categorical features were transformed using **One-Hot Encoding** to convert them into a numerical format suitable for regression models.

 3. **Normalization**
-   - All numerical features were normalized to ensure consistent scale and improve the performance of distance-based algorithms.
+   - All numerical features were normalized to ensure consistent scale

 4. **Feature Selection**
    Various strategies were applied to select the most informative features: